mintedreward/heartmail/README.md

 - Intended to be integrated into proprietary software written by consortium members rather than sold as a standalone product.

-- Written in javascript and node.js with next.js and React Native for the front-end, Docker for containers, Kubernetes for container management, and Cassandra as the database.

-- Everything that a business needs to build a Bitcoin application.
+- Everything that a business needs to build a Bitcoin application in all common programming languages.

 - Open to consortium members and closed to outsiders.